-WHAT DO I DO IF I HAVE A CONCERN OR COMPLAINT ABOUT THE SEN PROVISION MADE BY THE SCHOOL?
+WHAT DO I DO IF I HAVE A CONCERN OR COMPLAINT ABOUT THE SEND PROVISION MADE BY THE SCHOOL?

-In the first instance we would like any concern or complaint to be discussed with the class teacher; the SENCO will be available for any necessary support in order to address the issues, update and monitor the provision in place.
+In the first instance, we would like any concern or complaint to be discussed with the class teacher; the SENCo will be available for any necessary support in order to address the issues, update and monitor the provision in place.
 We will ensure regular dialogue between school and home until the issue is successfully resolved.
 The Head Teacher will be informed of any concerns and will monitor how the concern is being acted upon.

-If there should be an occasion when you feel your concern is not being adequately addressed by the above named people then you can list your complaint with the Governors and follow the formal procedures which are set out in the School Complaint Policy.
+If there should be an occasion when you feel your concern is not being adequately addressed by the above named people, then you can follow the formal procedures which are set out in the School Complaint Policy.
+A copy of this policy can be found on the school's website.